 - 1. Clinical Training core faculty- The Assistant Program Director and Clinical Training Director are core faculty members who oversee various components of supervised professional practice, maintaining close contact with students, supervisors, sites, etc. The Director of the Bette.
 D. Harris Clinic also functions as training faculty in overseeing client assignment and concerns.
 These faculty and staff are the first layer of troubleshooting of any concerns about the clinical training experience. - 2.
 Site supervisors.
-Each student practices under the guidance, training and mentorship of a designed site supervisor during every stage of Practicum and Internship.
-During the Pre-Practicum experience, students are assigned a field supervisor who oversees their training.
+Each student practices under the guidance, training, and mentorship of a designed sitesupervisor during every stage of Practicum and Internship.
 During the Practicum experience students train at The Family Institute and receive triadic supervision onsite (i.e., two students and one supervisor meeting together).
 During internship students train at community field sites and receive individual supervision from one or more site supervisors.
 Students may also receive additional supervision during their training experiences (e.g., group or team supervision). - 3.
 University supervisors.
 University supervisors (distinct from site supervisors) are those who provide oversight of clinical training at the program level.
 University supervisors work with students in Reflective Practitioner Supervision (RPS) groups during the Practicum year and Case Conference Supervision (CCS) groups during Internship.
 University supervisors meet regularly with core faculty responsible for clinical training, individually, and collectively.

 - 4. Documentation manager.
 The educational coordinator also serves as documentation manager overseeing student records and documentation of clinical training experiences - 5.
-Time2Track.
-Clinical training activity is documented in a tracking system called "Time2Track" (T2T).
+TEVERA (previously Time-2-Track).
+Beginning Fall, 2021 Clinical training activity is documented in a tracking system called Tevera.
 Students, field supervisors, university supervisors, and Clinical Training leaders work together to ensure successful attainment of clinical training experiences. - 6.
 Other faculty.
 Clinical training faculty work alongside the faculty of the three courses in counseling methods to ensure transcription requirements are met for students to proceed into Internship.
 An incomplete grade in any Methods course precludes a student from moving onto the next level of training.

-Important Note: The COV-19 pandemic has affected academic programs in unique ways.
-In response, CACREP, the accreditation body of Counseling, has given programs a capacity to implement several accommodations to ensure that the timing and quality of student educational and training experiences are not dramatically affected.
-See the link below for program's accommodations and timeline These accommodations temporarily affect how hours for Clinical Training may be counted.
+Important: The COVID-19 pandemic has affected academic programs in unique ways.
+In response, CACREP, the accreditation body of Counseling, has given programs the capacity to implement selected accommodations to ensure that the timing and quality of student educational and training experiences are not dramatically affected.
+These accommodations temporarily affect how hours for Clinical Training may be counted.
+COVID accommodations have an expiry date and are available to CONTINUING STUDENTS ONLY.
+If accommodations are revised or renewed, students to whom the apply will be officially notified and relevant adjustments will be made.